 If a temporary sign is displayed in violation of this Ordinance, the Zoning Administrator or his/her duly authorized representative shall issue a written warning to any person reasonably believed to be an employee of the business at the location of the illegal sign display if the individual or business that is responsible for said sign has not violated the regulations pertaining to temporary sign displays within the preceding 365 days.
 The warning shall require that either the offending sign be removed or that a permit for said sign be obtained within 24 hours or receipt of the warning.
-If the offending temporary sign is not removed or a permit for said sign has violated the regulations pertaining to temporary sign displays within the preceding 365 days, then that individual or business shall be subject to fines pursuant to Section XI-9 of the Ordinance.
+If the offending temporary sign is not removed or a permit for said sign is not obtained within that 24 hour period, or if the business or individual responsible for said sign has violated the regulations pertaining to temporary sign displays within the preceding 365 days, then that individual or business shall be subject to fines pursuant to Section XI-9 of the Ordinance.